Lu-Yi-Fan/Tik-Tok-Tackers/README.md

 ## Challenges we ran into
 - Dealing with noisy and incomplete data, we had to use K-nearest neighbours to fill in missing data and leverage feature engineering before using it for generating the Y value (priority scores) for our dataset.
 - Finding a solution to predict a score for our ads and moderator.
 We ended up using regression models to aggregate the coefficients of each independent variable to predict the priority scores.
 - Handling the unequal distribution of moderators across countries.
-We had to assign ads to moderators according to country and second best alternatives.
+We had to assign ads to moderators according to country to moderators with the least number of assigned ads, so as to increase utilisation rates across the board.

 ## Accomplishments that we're proud of
 Some of the accomplishments we're proud of are: